Victor-Grinan-Dev/djangoPortfolioDb/how to start django app.md

 # How to start Django

 - first dont use Vscode's terminal.
-Always use pc's CMD or mac's terminal
+Always use pc's CMD or mac's terminal although macs vscode have acces to zsh terminal wich is fine.

 - Next navegate to the folder where you want create your app, so all the app files including env files will be there.